talum/talum.github.io/_posts/2017-09-09-querying-githubs-graphql-api.markdown

 ```

 # Looping in Elixir?

+In Ruby, you'd probaby write a loop to iterate over the paginated results
+you get from an API, whereas in Elixir you'd more likely use recursion,
+which in simple terms is when a function keeps calling itself until it gets
+to a base case and stops.

+Above, you'll see that instead of writing a loop, I wrote two functions
+named `get_commits`, one that is called when there is a next page and one
+that is called when there isn't.
+When there are still pages of results left,
+I keep calling that version of the function, and when the results run out, I
+exit the loop.

+At the end of my seed file, I called the function `Seed.get_commits`,
+passing in the repo, owner, authorId, cursor, and hasNextPage value of true
+for a bunch of different repos to which I have access.

 # Running the Seed File

 Running the seed file is easy from the command line with:

 ```elixir